Choose the correct infinitive or -ing forms.

 Verbs + -ing

 Some verbs in English are followed by another verb in the -ing form.
-The most common of these verbs are verbs of liking and disliking: love, like, don’t mind, don’t like, hate.
+The most common of these verbs are verbs of liking and disliking: love, like, enjoy, don’t mind, don’t like, hate.
 If we use another verb after these verbs, it often takes the -ing form.

 - I love going to the gym.